CWU-VKD-LAB/HB_CUDA/README.md

 #### ⚠️ Important Notes:
 - The loader assumes that the saved blocks match the **dimensionality** of your current dataset.
 No consistency check is enforced in code.
-- If the Hyperblock save file and dataset do not align in number of attributes, the program **may silently fail or misclassify**.
+- If the HB save file and dataset do not align in number of attributes, the program **may silently fail or misclassify**.
 - CSV format **should only be used for demos or visual inspection**, not for preserving exact decision boundaries.

 ---